Stocks Climb on Strong Retail Earnings--Update

 Bond and equity markets have been gloomy about global growth in recent weeks, with many investors expecting a cycle of monetary easing from leading central banks.
 Some of the anxieties surrounding growth were tempered Wednesday after retailers revealed their financial results for the last quarter.

-Target shares soared 17%, on track for a new high, as it reported that sales and profit rose in the second quarter and raised its earnings guidance for the year.
-Lowe's also reported higher profits that beat analysts' estimates, pushing shares up 10%.
-Consumer discretionary and tech sectors within the S&P 500 were the biggest winners.
+Target shares soared 19%, on track for a new high, as it reported that sales and profit rose in the second quarter and the retailer raised its earnings guidance for the year.
+Lowe's also reported higher profits that beat analysts' estimates, pushing shares up 9.9%.
+The consumer discretionary and tech sectors within the S&P 500 were the biggest winners.

 "There has been this very big imminent recession narrative that's taken hold of the market," said R.J.
 Grant, director of equity trading at KBW.
 The latest earnings show "that the consumer is a lot healthier than people think."